amith152003/ECL332_Communication-Lab-Btech-2019/README.md

 This module explores Quadrature Phase Shift Keying (QPSK) modulation.
 Key features include:

-- **Modulation and Demodulation**: Implementing QPSK transmission and reception in AWGN.
 - **BER Analysis**: Simulating and comparing BER with theoretical values for varying Eb/No.
 - **Constellation Diagram**: Visualizing QPSK symbol placement in the I-Q plane.